ulli-kroll/rtl8821au/README.md

 For issues with the hardware and driver see at the end of this readme.
 If one USB-ID is missing, please mail me.

+**NEW:**
+Added firmware files from Asus named :
+AWUS036AC from 20150212

+Added **new** module params, taken form rtlwifi driver
+see with `modinfo rtl8821au.ko`
+`swenc:  Set to 1 for software crypto`
+`ips:    Set to 0 to not use link power save`
+`debug:  Set debug level (0-5)`

+currently ips is/may be disabled

+In 2T2R Modes they are some issues with the bandwith.
+Output form iperf3
+used with Xioami MiWifi : Wifi Chip MT7612E
+`[  4]   0.00-10.00  sec   113 MBytes  94.5 Mbits/sec    0             sender`
+`[  4]   0.00-10.00  sec   112 MBytes  94.2 Mbits/sec                  receiver`
+used with Edimax BR-6208AC : Wifi Chip RTL8812AE
+`[  4]   0.00-10.00  sec  17.3 MBytes  14.5 Mbits/sec    0             sender`
+`[  4]   0.00-10.00  sec  17.0 MBytes  14.2 Mbits/sec                  receiver`

+Maybe I test this further, if I have time. tough

 Building and install driver
 ---------------------------